Industry Leaders in Natural Science Assessment

 Ask for a free quote today – call toll free 1-888-348-8991.

-Our Natural Sciences team of biologists, ecologists, scientists, technicians, and project managers include industry recognized leaders in aquatic and terrestrial assessment as well as the application of environmental legislation.
-McIntosh Perry’s long-standing experience in the industry throughout Ontario and Canada allow us to move projects forward while pursuing environmentally sound solutions that protect the environment.
+Our Natural Sciences team of biologists, ecologists, scientists, technicians, and project managers include industry recognized leaders in aquatic, terrestrial and environmental assessment as well as the application of environmental legislation.
+McIntosh Perry’s long-standing industry experience throughout Ontario and Canada allows our engineers to move projects forward while pursuing environmentally sound engineering solutions that protect the environment.
 Please find a summary of our services below with more information provided under the dropdown sections.

 - Environmental Impact Studies (EIS)

 - Tree Inventory Reports

 - Level I & II Natural Environment Studies – Supporting Pits & Quarries

 - Protected Areas (Greenbelt Plan, Oak Ridges Moraine & Niagara Escarpment)

 - Wetland Study & Delineation